-Reminded licensee to update the AER immediately if release volumes or area changes from what was originally reported Asked for the immediate submission of photos of the entire spill site to the AER and communicated that photos of the cleanup will need to be submitted with the release report.
-Cause of release (suspected or actual): Impact Release off lease? line right-of-way is off lease) If yes, was the landowner notified?
-Yes I No Name of landowner/agency: Release within disposition boundary?
-Yes 🗆 No Outside disposition was leaseholder notified? □ Yes □ No Name of leaseho lder: □ If outside disposition, remind licensee that they will need a TFA.
-Actual incident H2S concentration (if applicable): % / ppm / mol/kmol Nearest town: Distance and direction to town Environment affected: Land D Water Distance of release to the nearest water body, water ercourse, or waterway: How was this distance determined?
-Wildlife/waterfowl/livestock affected: None  Habitat affected 🔹 Anima als injured/killed Notes/description: Confirm how the release has been or will be contained: Confirm how the release has been or will be cleaned up: Evacuees (#): People injured (#): Fatalities (#):

-If yes, indicate if they were
+IMPACT Release off lease?
+Yes No (pipeline right-of-way is off lease) If yes, was the landowner notified? ☐ Yes ☐ No Name of landowner / agency: Release within disposition boundary?
+Yes No Outside disposition - was leaseholder notified?
+Yes No Name of leaseholder: ☐ Reminder - If outside disposition, a Temporary Field Authorization (TFA) may be required depending on Regulator (Alberta) Actual incident H2S concentration (if applicable): % / ppm / mol/kmol (circle one) Nearest town: Distance and direction to town: Environment affected: Air Land Water Distance of release to the nearest water body, watercourse, or waterway: How was this distance determined?
+Wildlife / waterfowl / livestock affected: None Habitat affected Animals injured / killed Notes / description: Confirm how the release has been or will be contained : Confirm how the release has been or will be cleaned up : ☐ REMINDER - attach photos of cleanup with release report to Regulator Evacuees (#): People injured (#): Fatalities (#): Were members of the public affected? ☐ Yes ☐ No If yes, indicate if they were: □ notified □ instructed to shelter in place □ advised to evacuate Notes / description: Media interest? ☐ None ☐ Local ☐ Regional ☐ National Damage to public property? ☐ Minor / no damage ☐ Substantial (e.g. oil covered) ☐ Extensive (e.g. destroyed)